umairsd/course-haskell-cis194/README.md

 ## Licensing
 The MIT License for this repo (in the file LICENSE) applies to *my* work and code only.
 The original source files provided for each assignment are covered by the original license terms for each file.
-Those terms are set by Coursera/Stanford/Andrew Ng.
-Please consult with them prior to using those files.
+Please consult with the license-holders for those files prior to using them.